Existential Risks to Humanity (Launch 2026)

 Course Overview

-In light of the growing importance of global risk assessment, Jun-Prof Weitzdörfer and Dr Beard (Cambridge University) have developed an interdisciplinary course on existential risk.
+In light of the growing importance of global risk assessment, Jun-Prof Weitzdörfer (Hagen profile / Cambridge profile/ Harvard profile) and Dr Beard have developed a concept for an interdisciplinary course on existential risk.
 The project builds on previous work at the Centre for the Study of Existential Risk (CSER), to which both are still affiliated.

 The course will take a holistic and intersectional approach to existential and global catastrophic risk and associated extreme events, based on the understanding that we are living in a world in which environmental risk drivers, technological risk drivers, and political risk drivers are all interacting.
 The course will also take an interdisciplinary approach to understanding and mitigating risk, drawing on key insights from Philosophy, Law, Economics, Political Science, Psychology, Disaster Studies, and Existential Risk Studies.

-The course is set to launch in April 2026 and run for three years.
+The project to implement, launch, evaluate and further develop the course is set to launch in April 2026 and will run for two years.
 Up to three pre-doctoral/post-doctoral positions will be filled for this project.

 Acknowledgements